bueler/sia-fve/petsc/grn/README.md

       $ ncks -d x1,,,4 -d y1,,,4 grn.nc grn20km.nc
       $ ./inplace.py --ranges grn20km.nc          # different from grn.nc

+  * _Apply sweeps to remove bed dips._  This seems to help just slightly, but is
+  immoral:

+      $ ./inplace.py --bedundip --sweeps 2 --ranges grn.nc

   * _Grid trim as needed to use FD-by-coloring Jacobian._  To use a finite-difference Jacobian, which PETSc calculates using graph "coloring",